edmondmarv/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

-To stage the interaction with your interactive device, think about:

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

 **The interaction is happening within the player's home.